Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 An MDM strategy sets the tone for the project, outlining why its important and what the expectations are for it.

-[McKinsey cites a modern data architecture as a key driver of business](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow), but it can be one of the most expensive projects a company can take on.
-Its important that this process is tempered to the business outcomes and goals.
-A Strategy to adopt the right data capability for the organisations growth and maturity is important.
+[McKinsey cites modern data architecture](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow) as a critical business driver, but it can be one of the most expensive projects a company can take on.
+A Strategy to adopt the right data capability for the organisation's growth and maturity is essential.

 I wrote an example below:

 > At Everflow, our mission is to simplify our customer's utility needs.
 We need to understand their use of utilities and be able to track how we can align their use.
 >
-> Our MDM strategy reflects this.
-Its goals are to:
+> Our MDM strategy reflects our business goals:
 >
 > * Provide a single view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
-Providing this joined-up view allows our 'single quote' and 'single bill' initiatives to succeed and scale.
+Providing this joined-up view allows our 'single quote' and 'single bill' initiatives to succeed and scale
 > * To support their brokers and support agents to get the correct information quickly and easily, so we can continue to deliver excellent customer service.
-To support and not detract from our main value proposition by offering a lightweight solution which aligns with our values and principles.
+To support and not detract from our main value proposition by offering a lightweight solution which aligns with our values and principles
 >
 >We will achieve these goals:
 >